Skip to content

 Run baseline (stdout) sonda run --scenario examples/network-device-baseline.yaml

-Validate failure scenario sonda --dry-run run --scenario examples/network-link-failure.yaml
+Validate failover scenario sonda --dry-run run --scenario scenarios/link-failover.yaml

 Related pages: